Kang-bh/Kang-bh/README.md

 <!-- ## Who AM I -->

-To be A developer driven by a relentless pursuit of data
+A developer passionate about data
 ## Experience
 - 2022.01 - 2022.12: The president of **HACKER** club
 - 2022.08 - 2024.02: EQBR Holdings Backend Developer